etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 -> High performance computing (HPC)
 -> Scientific modeling and machine learning
 -> Dedicated gaming servers
 Currently all the Compute Optimized EC2 Instance start with `c`, e.g. c5 or c6.
+These servers have good CPU.

 3. Memory Optimized
 Fast performance for workloads that process large data sets in memory (RAM)